guesswhozayn/guesswhozayn/README.md

 ## 👋 About Me

-I'm a full-stack engineer who loves building systems from the ground up.
-Whether it's setting up async job queues, building real-time data pipelines, or designing on-chain infrastructure, I focus on writing clean code that solves real problems—saving hours of manual work and cutting down system friction.

-- 🛠️ Currently building **Picket** — a multi-agent AI pipeline that handles candidate screening in seconds.
-- 🎓 Shipped **Attestify** — a decentralized credentialing platform (now a peer-reviewed publication!).
+I'm a full-stack engineer focused on building clean, efficient, and scalable web applications.
+I enjoy working across the entire stack, from designing robust backend databases and APIs to crafting responsive and intuitive user interfaces.

-- 💻 Comfortable across the stack: from databases and caching to APIs, React frontends, and smart contracts.
+- 💻 Comfortable across the frontend and backend: React, Node.js, databases, and APIs.
+- 🚀 Passionate about clean code, performance optimization, and developer experience.
-- 📬 Always down to chat about interesting projects or open-source.
-Drop me a line at **hizainulabidin@gmail.com**.
+- 📬 Always open to discussing new ideas, collaborating on projects, or chatting about tech.
+Feel free to reach out at **hizainulabidin@gmail.com**.

 <br/>